Ram Dixit

 Media Contact

-Ram Dixit’s research examines the biochemical and mechanical stimuli that control the growth and development of plant cells.
-His work is motivated by the spectacular diversity of cell shapes in nature, which underlies the viability and adaptability of organisms.
+Dixit’s research is motivated by the spectacular diversity of cell shapes in nature, which underlies the viability and adaptability of organisms.

-Dixit also serves as an investigator for the National Science Foundation-funded collaborative Center for Engineering MechanoBiology and is program director of the Plant and Microbial Biosciences graduate program at Washington University.
+Dixit serves as an investigator for the National Science Foundation-funded collaborative Center for Engineering MechanoBiology and is the chair of the biology department at Washington University.

 Stories